sherinmatt/matplotlib-challenge/README.md

       * Analyze the performance of the Capomulin pharmaceutical drug vs other drugs in this mice study data.
       * Analyze the data provided and find important correlations between the variables
       * Analyze the consequences of using the Capomulin drug as opposed to other drugs
-      * Utilize a Linear Regression Model
+      * Utilize Linear Regression Models

    ## Technologies used:
       * Pandas